 It is unclear to reviewers if this first document exists, as it does not appear available to the public.
-There is a document titled “Annual Report to the Alaska Board of Game on Intensive Management for Mulchatna Caribou with Wolf and Bear Predation Control in Game Management Units 9B, 17, 18, and 19 A&B” prepared by ADFG’s Division of Wildlife Conservation in February of 2024.
+There is a document titled “Annual Report to the Alaska Board of Game on IIM for Mulchatna Caribou with Wolf and Bear Predation Control in Game Management Units 9B, 17, 18, and 19 A&B” prepared by ADFG’s Division of Wildlife Conservation in February of 2024.
 However, this is the annual report, and not the initial feasibility assessment.
-A feasibility assessment should have been the first step to determining if IM for bear species was an appropriate next step to aid in the Mulchatna Caribou Herd’s growth.
+A feasibility assessment should have been the first step to determining if IM for bear species was an appropriate next step to aid in the MCH’s growth.